rmachielse/ember-cli-mobile-chrome-apps/README.md

 - `ember chrome:build`
   This command builds the chrome app from the `external/chrome` folder.
   It will generate a `ProjectName.zip` and a signed `ProjectName.crx` file in `external/chrome`.
-  You can specify the key using the --key argument.
+  You can specify the key using the `--key` argument.
 If no key exists it will be automatically generated.
-  The command will also build your ember cli project (you can skip this using --skip-build or change the environment using --environment).
+  The command will also build your ember cli project (you can skip this using `--skip-build` or change the build environment using `--environment`).

 ### Cordova